 How to Report a Sexual Assault

 An individual who experiences sexual assault has several reporting options to consider.
 It is always the individual’s choice as to whether to report.
-An incident may be reported to the Student Conduct Office (if alleged offender is a University student) or to the appropriate law enforcement agency, or both.
+An incident may be reported to the Student Conduct Office or to the appropriate law enforcement agency, or both.
 The criminal investigation and the campus investigation regarding violation of the Student Code of Conduct are conducted independently, occurring simultaneously or sequentially, on a case-by-case basis.